planetabhi/figma-variables/README.md

 `Color` | Solid fills | Color variables are solid values like #000000.
 Use them for theming (Dark/Light modes) and organizing your palette.
 `Number` | Number values | Number variables hold values like 24 or 12.75.
 Use them for responsive design, language variations, and reusable text styles.
 `String` | Text strings | String variables use text (like 'Hello') for language swaps, text styles, and prototype variants.
-`Boolean` | True, false values | Boolean variables use true/false.
+`Boolean` &nbsp; &nbsp; &nbsp; | True, false values | Boolean variables use true/false.
 Use them to show/hide layers.

 ### Collections and Groups
 - Both collections and groups are used to organize variables and improve their discoverability.